Very quick summary of How I Compose Music

 Also ensure the song continues to clearly and distinctly generate its very own unique quality of re-inspiring and emotionally captivating you as a listener of it to add in even more create, eventually leaving you feeling the song is now completely your own.

-Step 5) At this point simply continue listening to your song over and over, changing anything you want and so forth, and, if you do it for long enough you will find yourself suddenly becoming the song, because you have certainty you have brought to life exactly what you envisioned for it, and realize it is now well on its way to becoming • a Great Song.
+Step 5) At this point simply continue listening to your song over and over, changing anything you want and so forth, and, if you do it for long enough you will find yourself suddenly OWNING the song, because you have certainty you have brought to life exactly what you envisioned for it, and realize it is now well on its way to becoming what is ommonly called a • a Great Song.

-For writing lyrics and music and everything about the creating of Great Songs, including how to get your listeners and live audience to become them too, you are invited to complete • this program.
+For writing lyrics and music and everything about the creating of Great Songs, including how to invite your listeners and live audience to own them just like you do, complete • this program.